pssnyder/c0br4-chess-engine/CHECKLIST.md

-# ChessAI checklist
+# C0BR4 Chess Engine Checklist

 Purpose
 -------
-This file is the single place to track small tasks and priorities for the `chess-ai` engine.
+This file is the single place to track small tasks and priorities for the C0BR4 engine.
 Add items, reorder, and check them off as we go.
 Keep each item short and actionable so we can implement exactly what you request.

 **🚨 IMPORTANT - v2.1+ Engine Renaming**